capavlik/SQLproject/cleaning_data.md

 --there are 549 rows where fullvisitorid and visitid are duplicated.
 22 of those rows are duplicated more than --once, for a total of 527+46=573.
 These are duplicates, but none are from purchasers.
 Adding other variables to --the 'group by' only decreased duplicates once, to 222 rows.
-I will drop these duplicate rows.
+If it is decided to drop duplicate rows, use code:

 delete from all_sessions a
 	using all_sessions b